the wonderful world of lime!

 - Lime mortars allow structures to breathe.

-- Lime mortars can accommodate general movement and has better elasticity.
+- Lime mortars can accommodate general movement and have better elasticity.

 - Lime mortars have the ability to `self-heal`, reducing cracking problems.